secretlint/secretlint/README.md

 - `options`: Option definition for the rule.
 For more details, see each rule documentation
 - `disabled`: If `disabled` is `true`, disable the rule
-- `allowMessages`: `allowMessages` is an array of message id that you want to suppress error report
+- `allowMessageIds`: `allowMessageIds` is an array of message id that you want to suppress error report
-    - message's id is defined in each rule and please see the rule documentation
+    - message id is defined in each rule and please see the rule documentation

+### Example: `options`

 For example, `@secretlint/secretlint-rule-example` has `allows` in `options`.
 This `allows` option define text pattern that you want to ignore.